 - see if your creditors may still be able to take action against you abroad after you have gone bankrupt in England or Wales.

 Bankruptcy in England or Wales if you live abroad

-A bankruptcy order in England and Wales will not be automatically recognised outside of the European Union and creditors may still take action against you in the country you are living in (including Denmark).
+A bankruptcy order in England and Wales will not be automatically recognised abroad and creditors may still take action against you in the country you are living in.
 For more information, see the later sections Moving abroad after bankruptcy, Assets abroad and Foreign creditors.

 How to apply